merceyz/eslint-plugin-sqlite/README.md

 Generates types for the input parameters of a query.

+The type of an input parameter is set to `unknown` and for named parameters you can replace that `unknown` with a more specific type.

 ```ts
 // Bad
 const user = db.prepare("SELECT * FROM users WHERE id = :id").get({ id: 1 });